serhez/ldata/README.md

 # LData

-A collection of language-based datasets and benchmarks, by Aalto LaReL research group.
+A collection of language-based datasets and benchmarks.

 ## Definitions